mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 | SCD30 NDIR Module                 | $60         | <20          |<63mW              |        0℃～50℃         |    0～40000 ppm     | No               |
 | MH-Z16 NDIR Module                | $90         | <30          |<430mW             |        -10℃～50℃       |    0～5000 ppm      | Yes              |

+Based on the project requirements, we had to deploy the sensor in a harsh environment.
+Therefore, we came down to two choices: 1)MH-Z14A NDIR Module 2) MH-Z16 NDIR Module.